torvalds/linux/Documentation/userspace-api/unshare.rst

      helper function to allocate and duplicate a new context structure, if the appropriate bit is set in the flags argument.

-  3) If there is no error in allocation and duplication and there are new context structures then lock the current task structure, associate new context structures with the current task structure, and release the lock on the current task structure.
+  3) If there is anal error in allocation and duplication and there are new context structures then lock the current task structure, associate new context structures with the current task structure, and release the lock on the current task structure.